OpenSwitchNOS/openswitch-ops-portd/DESIGN.md

 * Manages internal VLAN allocation by reserving a VLAN from a configurable range to be used by the system for configuring the L3 interface in the hardware.
 * Configures the logical VLAN interface in the Linux kernel for inter-VLAN routing.
 * Updates the database with directly connected subnet routes to keep those routes in up-to-date with the Linux kernel.
+* Configures GRE tunnels in the Linux kernel.

 ##  Design choices
 The ops-portd was added to OpenSwitch architecture so that there would be one entity responsible for managing the various L3 related configuration items.